Jaan-Cole/Reading-Tracker/README.md

 # Reading Tracker README
 ## What is Reading Tracker?
 Reading tracker is an python program you can run in any python IDE.
-It keepsWhen it is run, it asks you if you want to see the books that you have read so far, or if you want to enter a new book.
-The answer is not case sensitive, but you need to get the spelling right.
-If you want to view the books that you have read so far, it will output the books in list format.
-The file saves locally, so you do not have to leave the program continuously running.
-The file is saved in the same folder that you are running this file in.
+It keeps track of what you read.
+When it is run, it asks to enter a new book name.
 If you want to enter a new book, it will save it to a new line in the file.
+It will save to a file named reader.txt that is in the folder Reading-Tracker.
+You can then go into that file (reader.txt) and view all of the books you have read so far!
 ## Can I fork or add a pull request?
 Of course!
 ## How can I become a contributer?